reactiveui/website/input/docs/handbook/collections/index.md

     .Select(x => x.All(y => y.IsValid)); // Verify all elements satisfy a condition etc.
 ```

-See more examples in [DynamicData.Snippets](https://github.com/RolandPheasant/DynamicData.Snippets/tree/master/DynamicData.Snippets) project.

-## Tips to converting ReactiveList/IReactiveDerivedList to DynamicData
+# Converting ReactiveList to DynamicData

-* If you are using `ReactiveList<T>`, and only adding/removing from the UI thread use `ObservableCollectionExtended<T>`.
+If you are using `ReactiveList<T>`, and only adding/removing from the UI thread use `ObservableCollectionExtended<T>`.
 It provides similar functionality where you `AddRange()` and suppress notifications.
 This approach should only be used if you are doing Single Threaded operations and wanting to mutate your data.

 A lot of users try to do the following even though it's unnecessary for single threaded applications.

 ```cs
 var myList = new SourceList<T>()